 Published 19 March 2020

-Depending on the severity of the COVID-19 pandemic, we will take into account potential impacts on notification processes and timeframes.
+We are monitoring and taking into account impacts of COVID-19 on notification processes and timeframes.
 For example, if practitioners need more time to respond, this will be considered on a case-by-case basis.

 Published 21 April 2020

 Practitioners must not practise without appropriate PII arrangements in place.
 Each National Board has published a PII arrangements registration standard with the specific requirements for PII, including any exemptions which may apply.